 production, would need three configuration files.
 However, as the project and the team working on it grew, these configuration files often came out of sync.
 For example, while working on a new feature, a developer could add a new field to a

 local configuration and forget to add it to other configuration files and break other environments.
 Therefore, I created a small utility that improves multi-environment configuration management by storing all configurations in a single JSON file.

-In this post I would like to show you how to create an Elasticsearch index that can be used to index arbitrary JSON data, including data with nested arrays and objects.
+In this post, I would like to show you how to create an Elasticsearch index to index arbitrary JSON data, including data with nested arrays and objects.
 All this, without exploding the index type mapping with arbitrary properties originating from the indexed data.
-Nevertheless, the indexed data will still be searchable by any of its fields, including any nested fields by specifying their path in a "dot" notation format.
-In addition, I will show how to use Elasticsearch aggregations to fetch a list of all of the available fields and their respective types of the indexed data.
+Nevertheless, the indexed data will still be searchable by any fields, including nested fields, by specifying their path in a "dot" notation format.
+In addition, I will show how to use Elasticsearch aggregations to fetch a list of all the available fields and their respective types of indexed data.

 When extending Backbone views using the Backbone.View.extend method, the properties passed to the

 extend method will override properties defined in the super view.
 For example, if the super view has an